How to Create a Good Classifieds Car Ad

 The more information you include about your car's features and condition, the more effective your ad will be – and the less time you'll spend answering individual questions.

-Every car ad should begin with the basics, beginning with the make, model, mileage and body style.
+Every car ad should begin with the basics, beginning with the make, model, mileage and body style (also known as “category”).
 Include the trim or version of your model, as it makes a difference in the value.
 Trim is the package of exterior and interior options that car manufacturers add to a model.
 So, for example, on a Honda Accord EX, "EX" denotes the trim level.
 Trim often includes options such as upgraded wheels, leather upholstery, upgraded engine performance and certain safety features.

 List your asking price